ntampellini/TSCoDe/docs/operators_keywords.rst

    parallel ORCA calculation, overriding the default value in ``settings.py``.
 Syntax: ``PROCS=32``

+-  **REFINE** - Same as calling ``refine>`` on a multimolecular file.
+   The program does not embed structures, but uses the input ensemble as a starting point as if it came out of a TSCoDe embedding.

 -  **RIGID** - Only applies to "cyclical"/"chelotropic" embeds.
    Avoid bending structures to better build TSs.